 For conservation to work, it must be sustainable in the long term.
 We are dedicated to providing young African scientists with the skills they need to become future leaders in conservation, science and education.
 This includes training hundreds of local college students each year, providing scholarships to our staff for obtaining undergraduate and graduate degrees, providing professional internships, and building capacity of national park staff.

 Educating the Next Generation of African Scientists

-Training aspiring young scientists is one of the key goals of our community programs in Africa, helping to build the next generation of conservationists.
+Training aspiring young scientists is one of the key goals of our programs in Africa, helping to build the next generation of conservationists.
 Each year, we reach more than 400 students from universities in Rwanda and Congo, teaching them about conservation, gorillas, scientific methods, field research skills and more.
 We also provide intensive supervision for college students conducting their senior thesis research projects, and we offer post-graduate internship opportunities to provide further training.

 And the students study some fascinating topics, providing more information about the gorillas and their ecosystem than we could ever cover on our own.
 Some of the recent student studies include these topics: